mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 zpipe: ELF 64-bit LSB executable, ARM aarch64, version 1 (FreeBSD), dynamically linked, interpreter /libexec/ld-elf.so.1, for FreeBSD 13.0 (1300136), FreeBSD-style, with debug_info, not stripped
 ```

-In the snipped above, I have managed to compile and link a C++ file into an executable for AArch64 FreeBSD, all while using just the `clang` and `lld` I had already installed on the system.
+In the snipped above, I have managed to compile and link a C++ file into an executable for AArch64 FreeBSD, all while using just the `clang` and `lld` I had already installed on my GNU/Linux system.

 More in detail:
-1. `--target` swaps the LLVM default target (`x86_64-pc-linux-gnu`) to `aarch64-pc-freebsd`, thus enabling cross-compilation.
+1. `--target` switches the LLVM default target (`x86_64-pc-linux-gnu`) to `aarch64-pc-freebsd`, thus enabling cross-compilation.
-2. `--sysroot` forces Clang to assume the specified path as the root to search for headers and libraries, instead of the standard paths.
+2. `--sysroot` forces Clang to assume the specified path as root when searching headers and libraries, instead of the usual paths.
 Note that sometimes this setting might not be enough, especially if the target uses GCC and Clang somehow fails to detect its install path.
 This can be easily fixed by specifying `--gcc-toolchain`, which clarifies where to search for GCC installations.
-3. `-fuse-ld=lld` tells Clang to use `lld` instead of the default.
-As I will explain in a short while, it's highly unlikely that the system linker understands foreign targets, while LLD can natively support almost every binary format and OS [^2].
+3. `-fuse-ld=lld` tells Clang to use `lld` instead whatever default the platform uses.
+As I will explain below, it's highly unlikely that the system linker understands foreign targets, while LLD can natively support _almost_ every binary format and OS [^2].
 4. `-stdlib=libc++` is needed here due to Clang failing to detect that FreeBSD on AArch64 uses LLVM's `libc++` instead of GCC's `libstdc++`.
 5. `-lz` is also specified to show how Clang can also resolve other libraries inside the sysroot without issues, in this case, `zlib`.

-The last test is now to copy the binary to our target system and check if it works correctly:
+The final test is now to copy the binary to our target system (i.e. the VM we ripped the sysroot from before) and check if it works as expected:

 ```shell
 $ rsync zpipe FARM64:"~"